ktrachtova/perseqpipe_viz/README.md

 ## 📥 Inputs

 Inputs for the PerSeqPIPE VIZ are various files produced by the PerSeqPIPE workflow.
+Here is the overview of which files are required for which section of the PerSeqPIPE VIZ application.

 | Tab                  | Input file(s)                          |
 |----------------------|----------------------------------------|